DinoChiesa/Apigee-Java-WsSec-Username-Token/README.md

 None.

-This Callout does not depend on WSS4J.
-This callout is intended to be usable in Apigee Cloud.
+This callout is intended to be usable in Apigee Cloud (X or hybrid).

 ## Usage